We now define allowed qualifiers and the corresponding qualifiers for the depdencies. # Make a table by adding columns before "notes". qualifier notes -nq- the null qualifier matrix end_qualifier_list

 One workaround is to explicitly setup mrb v2 until we finish investigating.

-#4 Updated by Lynn Garren 10 days ago
+#4 Updated by Lynn Garren about 2 years ago

 - Assignee deleted (